Oddjob: Novel

 In the 1959 novel Goldfinger, Oddjob's real name is unknown.
 Auric Goldfinger names him to describe his duties to his employer.
-A Korean, like all of Goldfinger's staff, he is extremely powerful, as shown in one sequence where he breaks the thick oak railing of a staircase with knife-hand strikes (colloquially known as 'karate chops') and shatters a mantel with his foot.
+A Korean, like all of Goldfinger's staff, he is extremely powerful, as shown in one sequence where he breaks the thick oak railing of a staircase with karate chops and shatters a mantel with his foot.
 When James Bond expresses surprise at these feats, Goldfinger explains that Oddjob trains extensively to toughen the striking surfaces of his hands and feet, which have developed a tough callus, significantly increasing his striking power.

 Oddjob is described as being a "squat" man with "arms like thighs", black teeth, and a "sickly zoo-smell".
-He is over six feet tall, as the novel describes his breaking of a mantelpiece that was "about seven feet off the ground — six inches higher than the top of the Korean's bowler hat."
+He is over 6 ft tall, as the novel describes his breaking of a mantelpiece that was "about 7 ft off the ground — 6 in higher than the top of the Korean's bowler hat."
 In an early edition, Oddjob is described as having a black belt in the Japanese martial art of karate; in later editions it is learned that Oddjob practised taekwondo and hapkido in his native Korea but went on to earn his black belt in karate in Japan.
 The earlier novel tells of his hatred of being mistaken for Japanese, mainly due to Korean anger at the Japanese occupation of Korea (1910–1945).
 He particularly enjoys eating cats, a taste acquired during a famine in Korea when he was young, and relishes the chance to have one for dinner during Bond's visit to Goldfinger's estate.

 Oddjob's signature weapon is a razor-edged bowler hat, which he wears at all times and can throw with deadly accuracy.
 He is also a skilled archer, able to fire an arrow through a ring as it is held aloft.
 Due to a cleft palate, he has a speech defect that renders his speech unintelligible to everyone except Goldfinger.
 In addition to killing people who might cause trouble for Goldfinger, Oddjob functions as his guard, chauffeur, and manservant (though not his golf caddy, as depicted in the film).

 He is killed when Bond uses a knife to shatter the window next to his seat on an aircraft, which depressurizes the plane and blows Oddjob out of the window.
 In the film version, this fate was instead given to Auric Goldfinger.